nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="definition" seamless>

-**Action:** Adds a contact to the address book. (parameters do not need to be in order, NICKNAME is optional)
+**Action:** Adds a contact to the address book. (parameters do not need to be in order, nn/NICKNAME is optional)
 </box>

 <box type="tip" seamless>